bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 Require resilient scripts.
 Running scripts can be terminated randomly.
 Don't rely on foothold.
 Even foothold can be wiped!
 Git gud.

-- start with crash course?

-- more hint notes

-- ub3r_l4byr1nth server

-  - treasure chests in maze?
-  - traps or monsters in maze?

-- make darkwebserver extend baseServer

-- server that returns yes/no in its failure response

-  - yes, the password has X as one of its factors

-- server that returns a string in response to the attempt?

-  - result: (encoded attempt) expectation: (encoded password)

-  - backdoored servers more likely to restart and/or loose auth, removing backdoor, balancing risk level
-  - low number (1 backdoor per X depth explored, or less than low const): no effect
-  - lv 1 instability: small debuff to auth() time
-  - lv 2: sometimes auth fails with timeout
-  - lv 3: more server restarts on the darknet
-  - lv 4: It's hard to sustain this many backdoors without a lot of upkeep due to them going offline or resetting.
-More connection severing on the darknet. player starts taking damage sometimes. creepypasta appears on player terminal, signed by the darknet.
-  - lv 5: ports and file writes and other ns methods sometimes fail silently, or return garbage data. hard mode that is effectively opt-in

-## TODO later:

-- change mutations to be on game cycle loop

-- remove darknet servers from hashnet dropdown

-- stanek fragments for darkweb

-- achievements

-- bonus time?

-- Darkweb server cha difficulty balance?

-- Bitnode multipliers

-## Post MVP:

-- ui methods for setting server description, colors, icons etc?

-- Make network wider at deeper parts?

-- Attempt to make connection?
-  - chance to put current server offline?
-  - chance to move the target server
-  - only nearby servers are valid

 ## Community feedback: